fprisse/fprisse.github.io/_pages/projects_invent.md

 permalink: /projects_invent
 ---

+**2020 - 2022 FrieslandCampina**
+Factory Liason and Industry x0 Expert for FrieslandCampina's smartplant team: A use-case driven program to improve performance in the field of Asset Performace.
+Taking Asset Health and Quality statistics as a foundation we developed bespoke tools to adress prioritised issues in the field of material loss, quality, energy consumption and unplanned downtime.
+For this we combined in-cloud tools for exploratory analytics with sturdy on-premise implementations of our findings.

 **2019 - 2020 LambWeston-Meyer**
 Industry 4.0 roadmap the work included a capability assessment,  volumetric modelling and a high level level business case.